 Another similarly nutritious recipe that you might try is Thalasseri fish curry, containing salt, coconut oil, curry leaves, chopped tomato, ginger pieces, chilli powder, cumin seeds, mangoes, turmeric powder, and fish.
 This curry is loaded with goodness from the coconut, making it a great choice for Iftar.
 If you prefer to eat chicken, this recipe will work equally well.

 Alternatively, you might try some Shahi egg rolls that are comprised of flour, pistachio, eggs, saffron essence, garam masala, coriander leaves, mint leaves, almonds, raisins, kheema, chillies, garlic, ghee, ginger, and onion.
 This recipe is full of nutrients, meaning your hunger will be satisfied almost immediately.

 Finally, for dessert, is homemade Kulfi, which is a concoction of cardamoms, milk, sugar, and blanched almonds.
 This way, you can ensure that your dessert choice isn’t processed and obtains protein from milk, a quick release of energy from the sugar, and the nutritional value from the nuts.
-If you would like, you could use dates instead of refined sugar, for a healthy and nutritional replacement.
+If you would like, you could use dates instead of refined sugar for a healthy and nutritious replacement.

 For more delicious Ramadan recipes, be sure to check out our very own selection here:

 African Berber Tagine

 Although water is the preferred method of hydration when it comes to breaking the fast, it’s understandable that you might want something a bit more flavoursome.
 Thankfully, there are a handful of healthy beverages that are perfect for consumption during Ramadan.

 Firstly, you might enjoy some apricot juice that is made from dried apricot paste and is packed full of antioxidants, which are said to prevent diseases.
 This is the most traditional of the Ramadan beverages that are to follow.